craftcms/docs/docs/getting-started-tutorial/more/graphql.md

 - `entry.postContent`
   - `block.type`
   - `block.text`
-  - `block.image` Assets field
+  - `block.image`, an assets field
 - `entry.postCategories`
   - `title`
   - `url`
-- `siteInformation.siteDescription` processed by Markdown
+- `siteInfo.description`, processed by Markdown

 With the Twig setup, the web server provides its URL to Craft CMS, which uses its routing logic to fetch the entry and make it available as `entry` in the template.